pulipulichen/ocs/lib/phpmyadmin/doc/config.rst

 .. config:option:: $cfg['Servers']

     :type: array
-    :default: one server array with settings listed below
+    :default: one server array with settings listed bellow

     Since version 1.4.2, phpMyAdmin supports the administration of multiple MySQL servers.
 Therefore, a :config:option:`$cfg['Servers']`-array has been